rscgh/metalearn_rnn/README.md

 ### Results

-* convergence with PDSP otimizer @ roughly 12k
+* convergence of the `basenet.py` with RMSprop otimizer @ roughly 12k
 * learns how to play the game
 * not relfected in loss but much more the cummulative reward per episode (random reward baseline would be 100)